 ...
 Footer (64 bytes)

-Two identical header pages exist so that a crash during a header write leaves the previous valid generation intact.
-On open we read both, validate checksums (SHA-256 of the header with the checksum field zeroed), and pick the one with the highest headerPageGeneration.
-The footer at the very end contains the magic WAX1FOOT, the TOC length, a SHA-256 of the TOC body, a generation, and the WAL committed sequence number.
+Two identical header pages sit at the front so a crash mid-header-write leaves the previous valid generation intact.
+On open the engine reads both, validates checksums (SHA-256 of the header with the checksum field zeroed), and keeps the one with the highest headerPageGeneration.
+The footer holds the magic WAX1FOOT, the TOC length, a SHA-256 of the TOC body, a generation, and the WAL committed sequence number.
 The TOC hash in the footer must match the TOC’s own self-checksum.

-Every frame carries a FrameMeta record.
-It holds the id, timestamps, uri, title, payload offset and length, canonical encoding, checksums, kind, track, tags, labels, metadata dictionary, search text, content dates, role, parent id, supersede links, chunk index, and the active flag.
+Every frame carries a FrameMeta record: id, timestamps, uri, title, payload offset and length, canonical encoding, checksums, kind, track, tags, labels, metadata dictionary, search text, content dates, role, parent id, supersede links, chunk index, and the active flag.

-Payloads land in the WAL first.
-The orchestrator stages the indexes (FTS5 segments, vector manifests, temporal manifests) and serializes them into the TOC segment catalog only on commit.
-The commit advances the header generation and the WAL checkpoint.
+The engine writes payloads into the WAL first.
+The orchestrator stages FTS5 segments, vector manifests, and temporal manifests, then serializes them into the TOC segment catalog only on commit.
+Commit advances the header generation and the WAL checkpoint.

-Hybrid search, RAG assembly, structured memory, and VideoRAG all operate on the same frame records.
-Those records remain intact after abrupt termination because the WAL and dual-header protocol guarantee it.
+Hybrid search, RAG assembly, structured memory, and VideoRAG all run against the same frame records.
+Those records stay intact after abrupt termination because the WAL and dual-header protocol enforce it.

 The WAL is a fixed-size circular buffer starting at offset 8 KiB.
 Each record has a 48-byte header: 8-byte monotonic sequence, 4-byte payload length, 4-byte flags (bit 0 = padding), and 32-byte SHA-256 of the payload.

 Fsync policy is configurable: always, on commit (default), or every N bytes.
-There is also a proactive commit threshold so that the amount of data at risk in the WAL stays bounded.
+A proactive commit threshold bounds how much data sits at risk in the WAL.

-Recovery is the part most “local vector stores” hand-wave:
+Recovery is the part most local vector stores skip:

-- Select the best header page by generation + checksum.
+- Select the best header page by generation and checksum.

 - If a WAL replay snapshot exists in the header (magic WALSNAP1), use its cursors to skip already-committed records.